Does it stain the skin?

 Well technically, eyelashes are still hairs that henna can bind to.
-But should you put unsterilized botanical mud that has been mixed with lemon juice or vinegar sit for hours anywhere close to your eyes?
-No, not a good idea.
+Should you let un-sterilized, botanical mud that has been mixed with lemon juice or vinegar sit for hours anywhere close to your eyes?
+No...

-Please, don’t trust the “henna eyelash/ eyebrow tinting” that is offered in salons.
+Please, don’t trust the “henna eyelash / eyebrow tinting” that is offered in salons.
 Even if it’s an “Eco” or “Natural” salon.
 It’s not henna!
-It’s the same PPD chemical dye that’s used as “black henna” – you know, the illegal stuff to use in Canada because it’s so toxic?
+It’s the same concentrated PPD that’s in chemical hair dye & used as “black henna” – you know, the illegal stuff to use in Canada because it’s so toxic?

-Find a fabulous mascara or explore the option of eyelash extensions offered by certified aestheticians.
+Save your sight but using a fabulous mascara, use false lashes or explore the option of eyelash extensions offered by certified aestheticians.

 So, let’s go back to the totally doable eyebrows 😊

-Eyebrows are coloured the exact same way as the head on your hair (or other parts of your body – I’m not judging!).
+Eyebrows are coloured the exact same way as the hair on your head (or other parts of your body – I’m not judging!).

 The only difference is that you’ll have to be more careful about not letting the henna paste stain on the surrounding skin.